 The full range of awards and prizes on offer include:

-Our 2025 entries will be judged by Northern College of the Arts & Technology Program Leader, Tracy Paterson.
+In 2025, we welcome the return of our judge, Northern College of the Arts & Technology Program Leader, Tracy Paterson.

 Tracy has worked as an art and design educator for post compulsory students at NCAT Folio Preparation for over 15 years.
 During this time she has taught broadly across the creative arts including in Graphic Design, Photography and Photo-Imaging, Illustration, Visual Arts, Life Drawing, Communications, Visual Literacy, Studio Drawing and Digital Design.